 Textbooks: Writer’s Choice and Elements of Literature

 The goal of this course is to prepare eighth grade students for high school level work.
 Writing skills, vocabulary expansion, grammar mastery, and literature analysis are the areas of focus.
 The students will learn skills such as note-taking, summarizing, paraphrasing, annotating, citing sources, and dialectical journaling.
 The students also will be taught various literary terms, figures of speech, and rhetorical devices.
 This knowledge will be put to use in reading, discussing, and writing about literature.
-Some of the classic books studied in this course are the following: The Old Man and the Sea by Ernest Hemingway, Romeo and Juliet by William Shakespeare, The Red Badge of Courage by Stephen Crane, and Diary of a Young Girl by Anne Frank.
+Some of the classic books studied in this course are the following: The Old Man and the Sea by Ernest Hemingway, Romeo and Juliet by William Shakespeare, and Diary of a Young Girl by Anne Frank.
 The desire is that as they transition from reading children’s books to adult selections, the students will gain an appreciation for good literature and be able to use Biblical discernment and wisdom with the content.

 This course will focus on teaching students film literacy by providing hands on experience with filming, editing, criticism, and theory by exploring and participating in the filmmaking process as well watching and analyzing films.
 Students will also create an Audio/Visual DVD for the School year.